Create your well-designed life.

 It started with some introspection - what matters to me?
 I wanted to tap my potential.
 I wanted to help people.
 And I couldn't do that disengaged and depleted.

-I noticed the "bright spots" in my work were the moments when I was coaching others.
+I noticed the bright spots in my work were the moments when I was coaching others.
 I felt like I was making a difference; I felt alive.
+(You can read an article on this here.)

 People would ask: "Won't you be giving up too much if you stop practicing law?"
 But I knew all I was giving up by staying.
 So I took the leap - and it was worth it.